The state that meet at the "Four Corners," are a culinary crossroads,

 cuisines come together: Southwestern, Mexican, Californian,

-and typical Americana.
+typical Americana along with many more.
 Click on the highlighted links

 Kingman Airport Caf A "destination" restaurant for local pilots, and a great place to enjoy breakfast, whether your drive or fly.
-Great food, and great, local, airport cuisine.
+Great food, and great, local, airport cuisine in Kingman, AZ.

 Oyster's Mexican and Seafood: Family owned and operated restaurant, serves some of the best Mexican seafood that I've ever had the pleasure to enjoy!
-Fine dining in Kingman.
+Fine dining in Kingman, AZ.

 Roadkill Cafe: Their motto reads, "You kill it, we grill it."
 All kidding aside, Roadkill Cafe features fine diner-style dining, in Seligman, Arizona.